iamdevonbutler/mongorules/README.md

 });
 ```

 *Note: when models are added, schema validation will occur to ensure formatting is up to snuff.
-Validation errors will throw.
+Schema validation errors will throw.
 If you are wrapping your init code with [co](https://github.com/tj/co) to allow yieldables, be sure use manually catch and rethrow all errors using the `co` catch method; otherwise, your code will fail w/o any errors logged in the console.*

 Third, write queries: